Updated March 31, 2026

 - Commercial auto liability minimums in District of Columbia are $25,000/$50,000/$10,000, so vehicle coverage should be checked against those limits.

-- District of Columbia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect contract readiness.
+- Most commercial leases in District of Columbia require proof of general liability coverage, which can affect contract readiness.

 - Policies should be reviewed for endorsements that support paving contractor coverage, including liability, hired auto, and non-owned auto where applicable.